jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 helm install minio oci://registry-1.docker.io/bitnamicharts/minio --set service.type=NodePort --set defaultBuckets=spark-logs --set auth.rootUser=admin --set auth.rootPassword=password
 ```

-**Note:** We set the user to `root` and password to `password` to ensure the username and password are the same.
+**Note:** We set the user to `admin` and password to `password` to ensure the username and password are the same.
 You could use other usernames and passwords but then you need to update the provided files.

 MinIO Console is a web interface for MinIO.
 The port for the console is port `9001`.